Syber88/Syber88/README.md

 # 💫 About Me:
-<br>Developer, Security Researcher with a passion for deveopling, on-chain development and cybersecurity, and networking.
+<br>Developer, Security Researcher with a passion for developing, on-chain development and cybersecurity, as well as networking.
 I love participating in hackathons and collaborating on innovative projects.<br>

 ## 🌐 Socials: